Q Card & Q Mastercard Review

 Q Card - the Basics

 - There is a standard interest-free and payment holiday period of 3 months.
 This means purchases made will not require a payment or incur interest until the end of the third month after their purchase.
-However, many merchants accepting Q Cards offer specific deals which can extend the interest-free term to 12, 18 and even 24 months on certain eligible purchases.
+However, many merchants accepting Q Cards offer specific Long Term Finance deals which can extend the interest-free term to 12, 18 and even 24 months on certain eligible purchases.

 - Monthly minimum repayments are either 3% of the balance owed, or $10 (whichever is greater).
-Q Card customers also have the option of repaying with fixed instalments.

 - Q Card was previously owned by Fisher & Paykel Finance Ltd. In 2015 this changed when FlexiGroup, an Australian company, purchased the business.
 We have not noted any changes in the operation of Q Card since this happened, other than the introduction of the Q Mastercard, which we review below.